dutta-arka/Mutual_Transit/README.md

 # Mutual_Transit

-A repository for SS4202 Term Paper
+This repository contains all the files and the code required to get/replicate the results of the report submitted for the SS4202 Term Paper.